 CB1 is another incredibly important receptor which is found in the central nervous system, but also liver, lungs and kidneys.
 The effects of peaCURE on CB1 are not direct, but they are significant.
 The benefits come through the so-called Entourage effect with anandamide, an endogenous substance which exerts a variety of positive effects and affects the CB1 directly. peaCURE helps anandamide work a lot better, as we will explain below.

 CB2 is extremely important for immunity.
 It is found all over the immune system, B cells, hematopoietic cells and macrophages.
-The effects of CB2 include creating antibodies, eliminating cancer cells and microbes, increasing the number of blood cells, clearing up cellular debris and different foreign substances… All of these things are related to improved immunity.

 Connection with anandamide